+2.2.
+DATA PROCESSING

-2.1.
-Data Processing Diurnal Variation Correction
+Diurnal Variation Correction

-Variation of Earth's magnetic field with time, due to the rotation of the earth and with respect to the solar wind, which may last several hours to one day, is called diurnal variation (Riddihough, 1971).
-In order to correct for drift or diurnal effect in the magnetic readings, a base assumed to be free from magnetic noise was selected.
+Variation of Earth's magnetic field with time, due to the rotation of the earth and with respect to the solar wind, which may last several hours to one day, is called diurnal variation (22).
+In order to correct for drift or diurnal effect in the magnetic readings, a base station within the four magnetic profiles, assumed to be free from magnetic noise was selected.
 Repeated readings were taken every one hour of the magnetic measurement for the drift correction.
 Thereafter, the diurnal effect was calculated and the magnetic data were filtered.
-Noise due to secular change or epoch was considered negligible because consistent measurements were taken at the base station every hour (Adepelumi et al., 2008).
+Noise due to secular change or epoch was considered negligible because consistent measurements were taken at the base station every hour (23).